 - Black shorts, jogging bottoms and a black sweatshirt

 - Red Roundwood T-Shirt

 Please ensure these items are names.
 Each week we are adding items to the ‘Lost Property’ which are not named and remain unclaimed at the end of P.E. sessions.

 The children will continue to bring home spellings each week.
 These will be given out on a Thursday afternoon and checked on Thursday morning.
-These will either be based on the spelling patterns the children are focusing on in phonics and spelling lessons or will be taken from the common exception words the children are learning.
+These will either be based on the spelling patterns the children are focusing on in phonics and spelling lessons or will be taken from the common exception words the children are learning to read and write.

 We are always looking for parents or grandparents to come and help in school.
 This could include listening to children read or sharing a particular talent or skill.
 If this is something you or somebody you know might be interested in doing, please let us know.
 Please be aware that parents who help with reading and spellings will usually work in a different class to the one their child is in.
 In order for parents to help we need to arrange for the necessary checks to be done which incurs a cost to the school, so please consider whether you are able to make a regular commitment before volunteering.

 The Friends of Roundwood School Association is our parents association.
 They are extremely supportive of the school and work very hard to raise money for the school.
 Throughout the year money raised by the FRSA is used to buy resources for the school such as library books and equipment for the outside learning areas.
 They have also subsidised many school trips.
 They have recently raised money to enable us to update our school minibus and have paid for the Mother’s Day Tea Party and will be paying for the Father’s Day Breakfast.